jar285/llmchatbox/README.md

 # LLM-Powered Next.js Application

 This is a modern web application built with Next.js that leverages Large Language Models to provide intelligent responses and interactions.
+BUt we don't use server side rendering, its just the chat client side but this is nextjs.

 ## Prerequisites